organicdesign/libp2p-rpc/README.md

 - `name` `<string>` The name of the method to remove.
 - Returns: `<boolean>` True if the method did exist and was removed.

 Remove a remote procedure call method.
+Methods can be removed dynamically (before or after the `start` call).

 #### request